Slye3D/esy-language/docs/03-CLI/02-config.md

 # Config
 Usage: `esy config <command> <key> [values..]`

-Basically `config` command is used to manage project's configurations, there are some operations you can do on configs like `set` a new value or `get` value of existing commands.
+Basically, `config` command is used to manage project's configurations, there are some operations you can do on configs like `set` a new value or `get` the value of existing commands.

 Let's see these operations in detail.